 Net capital gains for each Fund are distributed at least annually.
-Dividends may be declared and paid more frequently or at any other times to improve Index tracking or to comply with the distribution requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+Dividends may be declared and paid more frequently or at any other times to improve Index tracking or to comply with the distribution requirements of the Code.

 For the SPDR S&P Dividend ETF, SPDR S&P Internet ETF, SPDR S&P Technology Hardware ETF and SPDR Wells Fargo Preferred Stock ETF: The Funds intend to distribute at least annually amounts representing the full dividend yield net of expenses on the underlying investment securities as if the Fund owned the underlying investment securities for the entire dividend period.
 As a result, some portion of each distribution may result in a return of capital.
 You will be notified regarding the portion of the distribution which represents a return of capital.